psychopy/psychopy/docs/source/hardware/egiNetStation.rst

 Communicating via EGI NetStation is very similar to communicating via a serial port, in that you'll need to add some code components into your experiment.

 The egi-pynetstation package allows communication using an NTP protocol.
 It is important to first verify your hardware setup.
-The code is compatible with EGI (also known as Philips EGI and most recently MagStimEGI) amplifiers 300 and 400 series.
+The code is compatible with EGI (also known as Philips EGI and most recently MagStim-EGI) amplifiers 300 and 400 series.
 While 400 series amplifiers serve as their own NTP server so are able to work with newer macOS versions (10.14.x as of April 2023).
 If you are using a 300-series amplifier you must be using macOS 10.12.
 This is because EGI has configured its own NTP server for use with 300-series amps; users who wish to alter this configuration with a 300-series amp should continue to use PsychoPy2's EGI package or investigate ports of the old package to Python3.